is a tree nut allergy?

 - desserts: candy, chocolates, ice creams, and frozen yogurts

 - beverages: flavored coffees, alcoholic beverages, and liqueurs

 - perishable goods: cold cuts, cheeses, marinades, and condiments

 - personal hygiene products: lotions, shampoos, perfumes, and soaps

-Some restaurants may also use tree nuts for their recipes without clearly labeling the food in the dish’s description.
-That’s why open communication with your server is imperative when you’re dining in a restaurant.
+Some restaurants may also use tree nuts in their recipes without labeling the food in the dish’s description.
+Communicating with your server is imperative when you’re dining in a restaurant.

 For children, the outlook is a bit different.
 Some children will outgrow their food allergies, including an allergy to tree nuts.
-Unfortunately, compared to other allergies such as egg or milk, the number of children who will outgrow their tree nut allergy is quite low, around 10 percent, according to one study.
-Children who are only mildly allergic to tree nuts (they don’t experience anaphylaxis when exposed to the allergen, for example) have a better chance of outgrowing the allergy than children who have a very severe allergic reaction to tree nuts.
+Unfortunately, compared with other allergies such as egg or milk, the number of children who outgrow their tree nut allergy is quite low, around 10 percent, according to one study.
+Children who are only mildly allergic to tree nuts (they don’t experience anaphylaxis when exposed to the allergen) have a better chance of outgrowing the allergy than children who have a very severe allergic reaction to tree nuts.

 Thanks to increased societal awareness about food allergies, it’s now much easier for people with tree nut allergies to find safe foods and communicate with others about their allergies.